 Are there any other organisations that provide Medical Alert Assistance Dogs in the UK?
 Medical Detection Dogs is the only organisation in the UK that is a full member of AD International, and the only organisation which trains fully accredited diabetes alert assistance dogs.

 What is Medical Detection Dogs’ view on non-accredited diabetic assistance dogs?
-Medical Detection Dogs is very concerned about untrained non-accredited dogs being supplied to alert to low and high blood sugars for people with type 1 diabetes.
-It has been bought to our attention that at least one organisation has been training and selling these dogs for profit but not providing an aftercare monitoring or follow up service.
+Medical Detection Dogs is very concerned about untrained non-accredited dogs being supplied to alert to low and high blood sugars for people with Type 1 diabetes.
+It has been brought to our attention that at least one organisation has been training and selling these dogs for profit but not providing an aftercare monitoring or follow-up service.
 How do you know a dog is accredited?
 All Medical Detection Dogs’ coats carry the ADUK logo and all clients carry the ADUK passport or an official “in training” letter prior to qualification.
-Non accredited dogs can be identified by the absence of this logo.
+Non-accredited dogs can be identified by the absence of this logo.

 Do you use specific breeds of dogs for cancer detection?
 All dogs and breeds have the capability to detect cancer and crisis situations in humans.
 However because our dogs screen samples on a carousel we select working breeds with a high hunt drive.
 Our dogs are a mixture of breeds including Labradors and working spaniels and are chosen according to their ability.
 It is important that they have good noses and love searching and hunting for toys.

 How often do the Cancer Detection Dogs work?
-Cancer Detection Dogs work 2 to 4 times a week for short periods of about 20 minutes in our training centre at Great Horwood with lots of opportunity for rest and playtime.
+They work 2 to 4 times a week for short periods of about 20 minutes in our training centre at Great Horwood with lots of opportunity for rest and playtime.
 The dogs view their work as a great game that they love playing.

 Where do they live?
-All of our Cancer Detection Dogs live in homes as part of a caring family and lead normal happy lives as pet dogs.
+They all live in homes as part of a caring family and lead normal happy lives as pet dogs.